belalabouzaid/siads699_team13_collab/README.md

 7. [Code Guide](https://github.com/belalabouzaid/siads699_team_collab/blob/main/README.md#7-code-guide) <br>

 # 2- Credits and Contact Information
-Authors: Belal Khalil (bkhalil@umich.edu), Linda Sylvester (lsylvest@umich.edu), Rhea Shetty (rhea.shetty11@gmail.com)
+Authors: Belal Khalil (bkhalil@umich.edu), Linda Sylvester (lsylvest@umich.edu), Rhea Shetty (rnshetty@umich.edu)

 # 3- Project Overview

 ## 3.1 Introduction
 This is the github repository for the SIADS 699 Capstone Project titled Levaraging Satellite Images for Drought Prediction delivered by the authors mentioned above.
 The project aims to develop machine learning models which are capable of predicting agricultural drought conditions from satellite images.
 The model relies in its prediction on surface factors related to soil moisture as well as topographic factors that describe the geometry of the surface.
 The model does not rely on climate conditions as part of the input, reducing the uncertainty related to climate factors, but rather assumes that dry conditions are prevalent.
-Data and inputs are described in the following section (4- Data).
+Data and inputs are described in the following section (3.2 - Data).
 Our inspiration for this study, is this analysis done in Korea- https://www-mdpi-com.proxy.lib.umich.edu/2073-4441/11/4/705
 ## 3.2 Data
 Landsat-8 OLI/TIRS Collection 2 surface reflectance from USGS Earth Explorer were downloaded and processed using Python through the use of Google Earth Engine.
 The soil moisture content was calculated using Landsat-8 data, with surface reflectance and temperature, within ArcGIS Pro.
 Shuttle Radar Topography Mission (SRTM) digital terrain model data were downloaded from Esri.
 Precipitation data were referenced from local station data provided by the California Department of Water Resources.
 Detailed desctiption of features: <br>